Other / mixed grade configuration · Springdale, AR

 What is the racial and ethnic makeup of Southwest Junior High School?

-The largest demographic group at Southwest Junior High School is Hispanic or Latino at 59.7%.
-The school serves a diverse student body in SPRINGDALE, AR.
+The largest demographic group at Southwest Junior High School is Hispanic or Latino at 59.7% of enrollment, in Springdale, AR.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 58.2/100.

 What is the Resource Investment Index for Southwest Junior High School?

-Southwest Junior High School has a Resource Investment Index of 50/100 (C-) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southwest Junior High School has a Resource Investment Index of 51/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page